zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 sgRNAnumber: number of sgRNAs used to produce the metrics for this gene (see 'position' approach in our paper)

-MedianRAC: gene fintess score
+MedianRAC: gene fintess

-MedianZ: gene fitness score normalized by the sigma of NC sgRNA fitness normal distribution
+MedianZ: gene fitness normalized by the sigma of NC sgRNA fitness normal distribution

--Log10Pvalue_MWUtest: MWU test of sgRNA (of one gene) fitness scores vs. NC sgRNA fitness scores
+-Log10Pvalue_MWUtest: MWU test of sgRNA (of one gene) fitness vs. NC sgRNA fitness

-FPRvalue: as above; FDRvalue: *Q* value derived from *FPR*;
+FPRvalue: score approach derived *FPR*; FDRvalue: *Q* value derived from *FPR*;

--Log10Pvalue_Ttest: student t test of sgRNA (of one gene) fitness scores vs. NC sgRNA fitness scores
+-Log10Pvalue_Ttest: student t test of sgRNA (of one gene) fitness vs. NC sgRNA fitness

 Qvalue_Ttest: *Q* value derived from t test *P* value